abdfaizaan/mslearn-openai/Instructions/Labs/05-generate-images.md

 ## Summary

-In this lab, you explored the DALL-E playground in the Azure AI Foundry portal to generate images based on natural language prompts.
+In this lab, you explored the DALL-E playground in the Azure Microsoft Foundry portal to generate images based on natural language prompts.
 You also examined a simple application that uses the REST API to generate images with a DALL-E model and ran the application in the Cloud Shell console within the Azure portal.

 ### Congratulations on completing the lab!
 Click Next >> to continue to the next lab.